May 2021Responsible Office

 Departments who fail to comply are subject to:

-A relationship set up by the Treasurer’s office between the University and a bank in order to accept credit card transactions.
+A relationship set up by the Office of the VP for Finance and Treasury between the University and a bank in order to accept credit card transactions.
 The merchant account is tied to a general ledger account to distribute funds appropriately to the School/Center (owner) for which the account was set up.

 For purposes of the PCI DSS, a merchant is defined as any School/Center that accepts payment cards bearing the logos of any of the five members of the PCI Security Standards Council (American Express, Discover, JCB, MasterCard or Visa) as payment for goods and/or services.
 Note that a merchant that accepts payments cards as payment for goods and/or services can also be a service provider, if the services sold result in storing, processing or transmitting cardholder data on behalf of other merchants or service providers.